grommunio/grommunio-documentation/user/groupware.rst

 configurations (brand of mobile device).

-With the configuration of your mobile device with an exchange account, your mobile device has access to the data of your account throught the personal information manager (PIM) interface.
+With the configuration of your mobile device with an exchange account, your mobile device has access to the data of your account through the personal information manager (PIM) interface.
 This allows you to use your grommunio mailbox with a variety of applications of your choice, such as a mail or calendar application of your preference.